Navigating food allergies with your kids can be tough! Here are some school snack ideas and tips for kids with food allergies from a food allergy mom.

 - Individual juices or “sodas” (like Izze, Zevia, etc).
 There are lots of fruit juices out there without added sugar that are affordable

 - Toys and trinkets: if you child is having a birthday, who says you have to bring food?
-Kids love pens, pencils, bracelets, glow sticks, tattoos, etc. and they aren’t going to cause allergies unless someone has a latex allergy.
+Kids love pens, pencils, bracelets, glow sticks, tattoos, etc. and they aren’t going to cause allergies unless someone has a latex allergy and you’re sharing something that contains latex.

 If your own child isn’t the one with food allergies, play it safe and buy allergy-friendly packaged items when possible rather than trying to make homemade items allergy-friendly.
 I don’t let my kids eat cake or cookies people bring to school even if they say it is nut-free since there is a risk of cross contamination and I don’t know how or where it was prepared.